NISYSLAB/Emory-BMI-GSoC/README.md

 Each operation, such as convolution, transpose convolution, pooling, and ReLu, will be as blocks.
 All the blocks should have drag-down properties.
 The parameters of each block will change as per the requirement.
 See previous code for details.

 **Benefits:**
-This GUI will be helpful for beginners and non-technical persons.
+This GUI will be helpful for beginners and non-technical persons for starting their open source journey.

 **Deliverables:**
 The student will work on our existing GUI codes for future developments.
 Our goal is to develop a user-friendly software package.